 - Facilitate the cleaning and/or sanitizing of personal equipment before and after each practice/game (balls, cleats, shin guards, uniforms etc)

-- Recommended that players have hand sanitizer with them at practices and games
+- Players must have own hand sanitizer with them at practices and games

 - Notify your player’s coach immediately in the event that your player becomes ill for any reason